LayaaRS/AD-CGAN/README.md

 ```

 Instruction on downloading the datasets (MNIST, CIFAR10, FashionMNIST):
-For each of the following datasets, change the default value for the argument "--download" to True.
+For each of the following datasets, change the default value for the argument "--download" / "-dl" to True.
 ```python
 parser.add_argument('-dl', '--download', default='False', help='download the datasets')
 ```

 For CatsVsDogs please download the dataset through the following link and place it into the 'data/CatsVsDogs' folder!
 https://www.microsoft.com/en-us/download/confirmation.aspx?id=54765